ben519/treezy/README.md

 ### Node

-Base node type with generic children key and customizable props.
+A `Node` is an object with a generic children key and customizable props.

 ```ts
 const genericNode: Node<"children", { name: string }> = {